On 9 July 2011 Africa’s largest country, Sudan, split into two and with that South Sudan, the world's newest country, was born.

 The birthing process was a violent and bloody one.
-For decades the people of South Sudan have known nothing but war as they fought for independence from the north.
-Today fighting continues in some areas as rebel groups battle the new government in Juba who in turn have been involved in a near endless string of border disputes with the government of Khartoum in the Sudan.
+For decades the people of South Sudan have known little but war as they fought for independence from the north – and potential visitors should know that fighting between the new government and various rebel groups continues today in many parts of the country.

 Today South Sudan is one of the poorest, least-developed and most little-known nations on the planet, but the very fact that fact that South Sudan remains such an unknown is the thing that is likely to attract the first intrepid visitors here.
 And once they arrive they will be amazed by a wealth of tribal groups and excited by national parks packed with vast numbers of large mammals.